AIP Content Page

 – A Value Investing Portfolio Management Guide –

-The Arbor Investment Planner Portfolios are real-time portfolios that are a part of my personal retirement plan.
-I share these portfolios with my membership.
+The AAAMP is a real-time portfolio that is a part of my personal retirement plan.
+I share the portfolio with my membership.
 This includes a detailed asset allocation, individual percentages allocated to each investment, and precise instructions (trade alerts) to any changes I make in the portfolio.

 My objective is to provide an easy to follow portfolio management guide for self-directed investors.
 My subscribers have varying amounts of time to do their own research (most are busy being successful in other areas).
 But everyone can use a stabilizing voice of reason when it comes to keeping their emotions in check, especially at critical moments (i.e. market tops, market lows).

 I put special emphasis on value and price.
-In both my portfolios I pay particular attention to maintaining a margin of safety.
+I pay particular attention to maintaining a margin of safety.
 I focus on the long term because large drawdowns are devastating to building long term wealth.
 That may mean forgoing gains when when assets are expensive, but be willing to invest aggressively when the odds are heavily in the investors favor (bargain prices).

 Arbor Asset Allocation Model Portfolio (AAAMP)